microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirectoryRole.md

 ## Parameters

 ### -Filter
-The oData v3.0 filter statement.
+The OData V4.0 filter statement.
 Controls which objects are returned.

 ```yaml